I can highly recommend the ACFT course to anyone who is interested in becoming

 Susann Herrmann, Dipl-Psych.
 (MA)

-(Clinical & Occupational Psychologist / Senior Mindfulness Teacher)
+(Clinical & Occupational Psychologist, Senior Mindfulness Teacher and Supervisor)

 - Mindfulness Training Retreats with Jon Kabat-Zinn

 (MBSR in Mind-Body-Medicine, Mindfulness in medicine and psychology)

 Graduated from the Teacher Development Intensive in MBSR and the Intensive Residential MBSR Practicum at the Center for Mindfulness at the University of Massachusetts Medical School (the home of Jon Kabat-Zinn) led by Melissa Blacker and Florence Meleo-Meyer

 with Saki Santorelli, Bob Stahl, Melissa Blacker, Christina Feldman, Sharon Salzberg and John Peacock

 - Self-Compassion Core Skills Training with Kristin Neff, Christopher Germer and Steven Hickman

 - CBT Trainings with the Oxford Cognitive Therapy Centre

 ACFT: Key Coaching Skills & Principles – 2017:

 - Autumn Group – Nov: Thu 02.11 - Mon 06.11